 In poetry, it can sometimes feel like there’s a lot of urgency to find the next new talent, to always be creating new work and responding to contemporary issues.
 Why do you think it’s important to also be looking back into the past, and to resurrect lost voices?

 HB: It definitely is important to pay attention to the abundant talent we have around nowadays – especially to try to make sense of the shocks of recent times.
 But writers don’t write in a vacuum, and it’s important to read back into tradition, and not forget our female poetry predecessors, and the advice they can offer us.
-We shouldn’t just forget the truths written by the poets of the past, about how we relate to one another, our place in society, and, yes, our politics.
+We shouldn’t just forget the truths written by the poets of the past about how we relate to one another as individuals and across society.

 Do you think that the male voice still dominates in the literary world?
 Which challenges do you think are still left to tackle in this respect?

 HB: With poets like Vahni Capildeo, Claudia Rankine and Sarah Howe winning some of the biggest poetry prizes around today, it would look like the field is levelling out.
 The Penguin Modern Poets 1 collection that came out this year only included women (Emily Berry, Anne Carson and Sophie Collins).
 But as Nicholas Lezard said in his Guardian review of the collection: “Good.
 By my calculations, to reach gender parity, Penguin would have to put only one male poet in the next 27 volumes.
 (Obviously that’s not going to happen: the next book in the series, featuring Michael Robbins, Patricia Lockwood and Timothy Thornton, will be published at the end of October.)”
 We’re making progress, but we’ve still got a long way to go, and a lot of catching up to do.
 We just have to keep thinking about diversity, in every event, every collection, every prize, every newspaper article – because diversity makes all those things a lot more interesting.